codepath-group6/restaurant/README.md

 - [x] When user opens app, there should be a launch screen with logo (vector img obtained from https://www.vecteezy.com/vector-art/13043198-abstract-two-tea-spoons-keep-on-the-table-logo-design-icon-tableware-element-kitchenware-vector-illustration)
 - [x] When user opens app and after seeing launch screen, user will see login screen with: FUUD logo, username text field, password text field, signin button, sign up button
+- [x] Implemented pod Koloda (https://github.com/Yalantis/Koloda) and its methods to provide left and right card-swipe functionality on a custom user interface view with restaurant information projected onto each top card

 ## Overview
 ### Description